 If a voting member of the Committee is absent from two regularly scheduled Committee meetings during an academic year and fails to provide an alternate, then the Chair may declare the member's position vacant.

-If the position of a senate or college curriculum committee representative is declared vacant, the respective University Senate college caucus or college curriculum committee, as appropriate, shall hold a new election.
+If the position of a senate or college curriculum committee representative is declared vacant, the respective Faculty Senate college caucus or college curriculum committee, as appropriate, shall hold a new election.

-If the position of an at-large representative is declared vacant, the Executive Committee of the University Senate shall appoint a new at- large representative.
+If the position of an at-large representative is declared vacant, the Executive Committee of the Faculty Senate shall appoint a new at- large representative.

 OFFICERS AND THEIR FUNCTIONS